Debojit-D/arora_summer_school/README.md

    sudo ./gripper_test
    ```

     Once it’s running, the gripper should respond to commands and be ready for use in the teleoperation setup.
 Keep running `/gripper_test` till the gripper on the heal robot opens and closes.
-Once done press `ctrl+c`.
+If you get an error run the ' /gripper_test' again.
 5. **Start the Heal server**:

    ```bash